Kakifrucht/HalfminerSystem/HalfminerCore/README.md

     - PIN's are only valid for up to an hour after command execution
     - Stores the current rank name with the pin
       - Sets boolean to check if player is upgraded
+      - Sets IP address, to deny sharing of PIN codes
   - /repair
     - Repair the held item or whole inventory
       - Permissions for access restriction